bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step5.md

 Plaese review this link before you proceed: [Link](http://docs.bluedata.com/awb34_updating-an-existing-image)<br>
 <br>
 For your reference, we have already created a ready .wb file in the ~/test directory.
-We will copy that file into the Hello-world2 directory using the following command:<br>
+We will copy that file into the helloworld2 directory using the following command:<br>
 `cd ~/source/helloworld2`{{execute}}<br>
 <br>Delete the existing .wb file before you copy the new .wb file by executing the below command
 <br>`rm -rf helloworld-app.wb `{{execute}}<br>
-<br>Copy the new .wb file into CDH directory using the following command:
+<br>Copy the new .wb file into helloworld2 directory using the following command:
 <br>`cp ~/test/helloworld2-app.wb  ~/source/helloworld2`{{execute}}

 To view the content of .wb file, execute the following command:<br>
 `cat ~/source/helloworld2/helloworld2-app.wb`{{execute}}

-<br><strong>cdh515.wb file contain following section</strong>
+<br><strong>Helloworld2-app.wbfile contain following section</strong>
 <br>
 <br><b>Section 1:</b> <br>
 <br><b><li>The below line will Set the organization name</b>
 <br>builder organization --name BlueData
 <br>
-<br><b><li>The below line will load the Metadata JSON file and set up files</b>
+<br><b><li>The below line will load the set up files</b>
 <br>appconfig package --dir cdh-cm-setup
 <br>
 <br><b><li>The below line will add the logo file to the image</b>